peercoin/rfcs/text/0011-pos-inflation-adjustment/0011-pos-inflation-adjustment.md

 *Timestamp Attack*
 A minter has 2 hours to place a block on the chain.
 A minter can also somewhat reliably predict the window for minting an output as much 30 days in advance.
-If the minter finds two blocks within the shorter time window, the later block will always have an equal or higher `nAnnualPosRewards`.
+If the minter finds two blocks within the shorter time window, the later block will always have an equal or lower `nAnnualPosRewards`.
 If the minter finds two blocks within the longer time window, they can choose to withhold their first block as a Timing Attack with a high probability of success.
 Both of these forms encourage minters to use later timestamps, which is a mild but undesireable side effect.